 If you receive a B- or below as the final pre-ILP grade, you will be required to meet with the Study Center representative to discuss progress and conditions of continuation.

 Intensive Language Program (ILP)

-You will participate in the intensive language program (ILP) before the regular semester begins.
+You will participate in the six week intensive language program (ILP) before the regular semester begins.
 The ILP concentrates on providing an introduction to German contemporary culture and history, and developing German writing, conversation, and grammar skills.
 The ILP also prepares you for the demands of regular university course work.
-If you receive a grade of B- or below in the ILP you will be required to take an additional language course during the semester.
-You will receive 8 quarter/5.4 semester UC units on the ILP.
+The only students not required to take the ILP are those participating in the spring advanced only program.
+If you recieve a grade of B- or below in the ILP you will be required to take additional language instruction during the semester.

 Fall, Spring, and Year Program